thakur-nandan/income/README.md

 ## :dollar: What is it?
 Index Compression Methods (INCOME) repository helps you easily train and evaluate different **memory efficient** dense retrievers across any custom dataset.
 We support all popular compressed dense retriever methods and provide effective techniques for unsupervised domain-adaptation training, open-sourced models and easy evaluation code.

+The pre-trained models produce float embeddings of sizes from 512 till 1024.
+However, when storing a large number of embeddings, this requires quite a lot of memory / storage.
+We focus on compression in this repository and produce final embeddings which are binary and require less dimensions which help you save both storage and money on hosting models.

 We currently support the following memory efficient dense retriever model architectures:
 - [BPR: Binary Passage Retriever](https://aclanthology.org/2021.acl-short.123/) (ACL 2021)
 - [JPQ: Jointly Optimizing Query Encoder and Product Quantization to Improve Retrieval Performance](https://dl.acm.org/doi/10.1145/3459637.3482358) (CIKM 2021)